Last updated October, 2019.

-One of the biggest challenges we have to overcome is judging ourselves, and holding an opinion that we shouldn’t have certain thoughts or emotions.
+One of the biggest challenges we have to overcome is judging ourselves, and holding the opinion that we shouldn’t have certain thoughts or emotions.

 People experienced in mindfulness and meditation don’t have a magic power that repels anger, frustration, or the like.
 What they do have is increased awareness of what arises, and the ability to notice it all without getting caught up in it.

 This prevents them from following their minds down a path that culminates in conditioned behavior and habitual actions and reactions.

 Here's something that can help strengthen this ability:

 Remove the "I."

 To help overcome the urge to judge ourselves for things that arise, we can shift our perspective: instead of looking at it as “I was frustrated,” look at it as “There is frustration.”

 You aren’t angry, you aren’t irritated, you aren’t scared.
-Anger is there, irritation is there, fear is there.
+There is anger, there is irritation, there is fear.

 This view makes it easier to observe what’s happening without building a story around it.
 When you build a story around the anger, irritation, or fear about "you," the implied ownership only serves to strengthen the anger, irritation, or fear.
 This perpetuates thoughts and emotions, which give rise to more thoughts and emotions that bury you in a landslide of mental noise.

 But, when you approach these situations from the neutral standpoint of removing the "I," it’s easier to let everything be as it is - independent of you and your attention.

 What comes into being will cease; what arises will pass.
 Your mind tries to convince you that thoughts, emotions, and urges are critical — that they’ll never go away, and in many cases are a matter of “life or death.”

 As Shunryu Suzuki said: